What they do

 Education and training

-To become a technical cable jointer you usually need to complete an apprenticeship.
-The electrical supply industry (ESI) cable jointing apprenticeship usually takes 48 months to complete.
+To become a technical cable jointer you usually need to undertake an apprenticeship in Electrical Supply Industry (ESI) cable jointing (level 3).
+The apprenticeship usually takes 48 months to complete.

 Apprenticeships and traineeships

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.